M-Media-Group/le-chat/docs/src/content/docs/installation.md

 php artisan migrate
 ```

 That's it!
-Laravel Chat is now installed and ready to use.
+Le Chat is now installed and ready to use.